slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Every outcome in life is guided by forces other than individual effort.
 The best things in life are born from coincidence.
 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.

+> *"If you risk nothing, then you risk everything."
+-- Geena Davis*

 > *"Opportunity is missed by most of people because it is dressed in overalls and looks like work."
 -- Thomas Edison*

 > *"Things that come with little help of luck are more resistant to randomness."
 -- Nassim Taleb*

-> *"The day you decide to do it is your lucky day."
+> *"The day you decide to do it is your lucky day." (...)
+"Luck sometimes visit a fool, but it never sits down with him."
+-- Proverbs*

+> *"Necessity is the mother of taking chances."
+-- Mark Twain*

+> *"In the realm of scientific observation, luck is granted only to those who are prepared."
--- Proverb*
+-- Louis Pasteur*

 ### On hope